ech0-py/bypass-mdm/README.md

 #### Follow steps below to bypass MDM setup during a fresh installation of MacOS

-> Upon arriving to the setup stage of forced MDM enrollement:
+> Upon arriving to the setup stage of forced MDM enrollement (just shut down after you see "choose your region"):

 1. Long press Power button to forcefully shut down your Mac.